 I loved exploring the cemeteries of New Orleans, with their above-ground crypts because the water table is too high.
 I went on the day after the world didn’t end (December 22nd) to give thanks at the grave of Marie Laveau, the Voodoo Queen of New Orleans.
 The 1st St Louis Cemetery is only a block out of the Quarter, but you have to make sure you go at the right time, because it closes early.
 I left a Canadian toonie and it worked out pretty well because I got what I asked for.

 But no matter how enjoyable it is having lots of time to yourself, sooner or later it’s great to have company as well, not to mention an opportunity to show off your mad new tour guide skills.
-My friend E came back to NOLA for the New Years Eve weekend and it could not have been more fun.
+A friend came back to NOLA for the New Years Eve weekend and it could not have been more fun.
 There were a few twists – I had to give up my apartment in the Quarter and we moved out to what could best be described as a “bohemian” inn in the Fauberg Marigny.
 On the upside, it was only a 5 minute walk to Frenchman’s Street and we did get to see a whole other part of the city, a part where real people live and there are no line ups for breakfast.
 The best coffee shop was the Who Dat Cafe, a super casual locals spot to hang out and recover from last night.
 Sitting in rainy Vancouver on a Sunday morning I miss the Who Dat!